Holiday Highlights

 Is this suitable for you?

 Although you may not cycle every day, you do keep yourself relatively fit and enjoy getting out on your bike at the weekend.
 Your preference is perhaps for flatter to rolling terrain, but you don’t mind tackling some hills, and some steep climbs if you can take it at your own pace.
 For those happy to tackle those ups and downs, and possibly some sections of varying terrain (eg. forest tracks, gravel paths etc) we’d recommend our grade 3 trips.
-We’d generally expect those on a Grade 3 holiday to have a decent level of physical fitness and be comfortable with some longer days in the saddle.
+We’d generally expect those on a Grade 3 holiday to have a decent level of physical fitness and be comfortable riding on consecutive days with some longer days in the saddle.

 For more information about the grading of this holiday in particular, please check out the terrain section which will give you some specifics of what to expect on this tour.